-Our board of directors has nominated Jerry Guo, Weidong Chen and Daniel S. Mead for election as directors to serve for a three-year term ending at the 2021 annual meeting or until their successors are elected and qualified.
+Our board of directors has nominated Bruce R. Evans and Susana D'Emic for election as Class II directors to serve for a three-year term ending at the 2022 annual meeting or until their successors are elected and qualified.
 Each of the nominees is a current member of our board of directors and has consented to serve if elected.
+Joseph S. Tibbetts, Jr., who currently serves as a Class II director, has not been nominated to stand for re-election to our board of directors.